Skip over main navigation

 Where will I have my treatment?

 Some patients dialyse in hospital; others have the equipment installed at home.
 This will depend on what facilities your hospital can offer, on your medical conditions and on your own preference.
 Many renal units have developed satellite or minimum care units which may be near your home.

-Such units are suitable for patients who are in good general health, not needing the services and care of a main renal unit.
+Most renal units now encourage patients to consider home haemodialysis to enable you to have control over your therapy.
+Advantages include flexibility, more time spent with family and friends, and not needing to rely on transport.
+Things to consider include how you feel about the responsibility of being in control of your dialysis and how it will affect others that live in your home.
+Talk to your haemodialysis team who will be able to give you further information about this therapy.
 If you have no room for a dialysis machine, have no carer or need medical supervision, hospital or satellite haemodialysis is a better option.
 Your home is free of the equipment but you will lose flexibility as you have to fit your life around the renal unit’s regime and travelling is time consuming.

-We all have different needs, hence you should discuss with your doctor and specialist nurses at the renal unit as to which system best suits your lifestyle
+We all have different needs, hence you should discuss with your doctor and specialist nurses at the renal unit as to which system best suits your lifestyle.

 Will dialysis cure my kidney failure?